harness/developer-hub/docs/platform/7_Connectors/Ticketing-Systems/connect-to-service-now.md

 To use an OIDC refresh token for authentication, do the following:

-1. Select an existing secret or create one that has the application (client) id assigned to your application by OIDC for the **Client ID** field.
+1. Select an existing secret or create one that has the application (client) ID assigned to your application by OIDC for the **Client ID** field.

 2. Optional: Select an existing secret or create one that has the application (client) secret assigned.